Find Business Schools

 The states with the most job growth for Farm Labor Contractor are Idaho, Wisconsin, and Nebraska.
 Watch out if you plan on working in Wyoming, Iowa, or Alabama.
 These states have the worst job growth for this type of profession.

-Farm Labor Contractor Salary
+How Much Does a Farm Labor Contractor Make?

-The salary for Farm Labor Contractors ranges between about $23,560 and $91,160 a year.
+The average yearly salary of a Farm Labor Contractor ranges between $23,560 and $91,160.

 undefined